Recurrence, transience and anti-concentration of Rademacher random walks: Introduction

 For any fixed $C$, the probability that $|X_n| \leq C$ is $O(n^{-(1/2 + \alpha - \lambda)})$ and this is summable by our choice of $\lambda$.
 Hence, by the Borel--Cantelli lemma, the probability that $|X_n| \leq C$ infinitely often is 0, and the walk is transient. \end{proof}

-We remark that by substituting $\delta = 0$ into \Cref{thm:anti-concentration}, we get the bound $O(n^{-(\alpha + 1/2 - \gamma)})$, which is easily seen to be tight up to the $\gamma$ term by considering the sequence $a_n = n^{\alpha}$.
+We remark that taking $\delta = 0$ in Theorem~\ref{thm:anti-concentration}, we get the bound $O(n^{-(\alpha + 1/2 - \gamma)})$, which is easily seen to be tight up to the $\gamma$ term by considering the sequence $a_n = n^{\alpha}$.
 Also of interest is what happens as $\delta \to \infty$.
 In this case, the anti-concentration gets close to $O(n^{-1/2})$, and it is also straightforward to show that there must be points where this is the correct behaviour.
 More generally, we have the following easy lower bounds which complement Theorem~\ref{thm:anti-concentration}. \begin{restatable}{proposition}{lowerAnti} Fix $\alpha > 0$.
 Then

 Moreover, for any $\delta \geq 1/2$, there exists a sequence $(a_n)_{n \geq 1}$ of step sizes and a sequence of times $(n_i)_{i \geq 1}$ such that